 “I’ve noticed several typos on the last three client proposals you submitted.
 I need you to slow down and double check your work before submitting it.
 Your performance review will be more favorable, and you’ll be eligible for a bigger bonus percentage, if you turn this around right now and I see very few mistakes moving forward.”

 If you have a coworker who is easy-going, good-natured, and supportive, you work with an Amiable.
 Amiables don’t like to rock the boat and are generally content with their day-to-day routines.
 They perform well under pressure and are often seen as stabilizing forces on teams.
 Although you might love working with an Amiable teammate, if you’re any other communication style, the Amiable probably finds you to be difficult to work with. 😝

-One of the most important things to remember when providing feedback to someone with an amiable communication style is that they typically emotionally sensitive.
-They are the most likely to take feedback personally and see it as a personal failing.
+One of the most important things to remember when providing feedback to someone with an amiable communication style is that they are typically emotionally sensitive.
+They are the most likely to take feedback personally and see it as a personal failure.
 It’s important to take extra steps when providing feedback to Amiables to avoid them feeling hurt or offended.

 Showing that you care about their personal growth and are providing feedback to help them be successful is the most productive way to give Amiables feedback.
 They are collaborative personalities, so suggest check-ins as they work on solutions to their problems.

 “Thanks so much for meeting with me.
 I have enjoyed working with you these past few months, and I am so glad we are able to connect.
 Since I envision you becoming one of our strongest support reps, I want to make sure you’re equipped with the tools to get there.
 Currently, the time it takes you to close out an open ticket is averaging 5-hours longer than the goal we established.
 We need to fulfill our commitment to customers to completely resolve their issues in 24 hours or less.
 If you follow the SOPs that I shared with you step-by-step, every time, I am confident that you will achieve this goal.”